muhammed-shafnas/mastering_git/readme.md

-i am adding this from feature branch
+i am adding this from feature branch. this is to be make merge conflicts i had done this from dev-muh